Cognigy/Documentation/docs/ai/empower/agentic-ai/overview.md

 #### Resolve Tool Action Node

-The [Resolve Tool Action Node](../../build/node-reference/ai/resolve-tool-action.md) is used to handle the result of a [tool action](#tool-actions) that was triggered by the AI Agent.
+The [Resolve Tool Action Node](../../build/node-reference/ai/resolve-tool-action.md) sends an answer as the response to a tool call to the AI Agent after completing a [tool action](#tool-actions).

 When the AI Agent calls a tool to perform an action, the tool action is executed.
 Once the action is completed, the Resolve Tool Action Node sends a response back to the AI Agent, indicating the result of that action.